-Resource Proposed PM&E Measure

-Resource Proposed PMACE Measure REC-5: Consult with USFS to create a new ADA/ABA-compliant accessible picnic lawn area closest to parking lot (consisting of a concrete pad, a grill, and an accessib table), or to modify the existing site per USFS standards.
-REC-6: Maintain/repave access road to Weber Recreation Site and existing asphalt picnic area.
-REC-7: Reconfigure former sandbox area fencing to remove south, east, and west p (retain north portion to partition recreation site from I-84).
-REC-8: Improve two existing user-created trails located in and outside the Weber F Boundary: a.
-In the Project Boundary, improve (construct steps) the existing dirt river ac the west end of the recreation site; b.
-Outside the Project Boundary, provide \$30,000 through an off-license agre TU to fund cooperative effort to improve pedestrian river access (with com from UDOT and the underlying land owner) at the under-freeway user-create extending west from the Weber Recreation Site.
-Proposed improvements w involve breaking up the existing large-boulder surface or backfilling this su create a navigable path of smaller rock with minimal width (no paving).
-Fu provided through the off-license agreement may be used by TU to provide habitat benefit in the watershed in the event that improving pedestrian river the indicated location is infeasible or requires less funding than provided th agreement.
-REC-9: Support whitewater boating use of bypass reach: If AW can identify accesss believes to be safe and legal, the USFS and Davis and Weber Counties Canal Comp (DWCCC) agree to review the proposed access and the items and improvements net use, such as but not limited to signage, steps for the portage area, and hazard mitigat USFS agrees, in its sole disc

-with the provision that boater flows in the future may be subject to minimum boater use (fewer than a minimum threshold of boaters may result in suspension of boater flows).
-Specific use

-T and The triggers and related release changes to be determined.
+Resource Proposed PM&E Measure REC-5: Consult with USFS to create a new ADA/ABA-compliant accessible picnic site on flat lawn area closest to parking lot (consisting of a concrete pad, a grill, and an accessible picnic table), or to modify the existing site per USFS standards.
+REC-6: Maintain/repave access road to Weber Recreation Site and existing asphalt path in picnic area.
+REC-7: Reconfigure former sandbox area fencing to remove south, east, and west portions (retain north portion to partition recreation site from I-84).
+REC-8: Improve two existing user-created trails located in and outside the Weber FERC Project Boundary: a.
+In the Project Boundary, improve (construct steps) the existing dirt river access trail at the west end of the recreation site: Outside the Project Boundary, provide \$30,000 through an off-license agreement with TU to fund cooperative effort to improve pedestrian river access (with concurrence from UDOT and the underlying land owner) at the under-freeway user-created trail extending west from the Weber Recreation Site.
+Proposed improvements would involve breaking up the existing large-boulder surface or backfilling this surface to create a navigable path of smaller rock with minimal width (no paving).
+Funds provided through the off-license agreement may be used by TU to provide another habitat benefit in the watershed in the event that improving pedestrian river access in the indicated location is infeasible or requires less funding than provided through the agreement REC-9: Support whitewater boating use of bypass reach: If AW can identify access which it believes to be safe and legal, the USFS and Davis and Weber Counties Canal Company (DWCCC) agree to review the proposed access and the items and improvements needed for safe use, such as but not limited to signage, steps for the portage area, and hazard mitigation.
+If the USFS agrees, in its sole discretion, that the proposed access is appropriate for public use, PacifiCorp will annually provide boater flows to the bypass reach by curtailing generation (up to 320 cfs or inflow) for 4-hour segments on four Saturdays prior to July 15.
+Flow schedule and notice to be determined in conjunction with AW, and in coordination with DWCCC and USFS, with the provision that boater flows in the future may be subject to minimum boater use (fewer than a minimum threshold of boaters may result in suspension of boater flows).
+Specific use triggers and related release changes to be determined.
 Land Use None.

-Aesthetic Resources None.

-Socioeconomic Resources None.
+Aesthetic None.
+Resources Socioeconomic None Resources See Exhibit E, Section 1.5.3 for clarifications related to REC-9 associated with comments submitted by American Whitewater on the preliminary Draft icense Application